waxim/slimmvc/readme.md

 ### HTTP Basic Auth
 If http_auth is enabled the user is required to send a authorization header with a base64 encoded string of username:password you can set the model you wish to use to validate these values from within the Http config file.
-An example might be Aladdin:open sesame which would be sent from the client like so
+An example might be user:password which would be sent from the client like so

-    Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==
+    Authorization: Basic dXNlcjpwYXNzd29yZA==

 It is possible to use both http auth and a key, as keys are used for 'crediting' this can be useful.